Nike-Inc/cerberus-go-client/README.md

 set of headers needed to authenticate to Cerberus.
 With all of the authentication types, `GetToken` triggers the actual authentication process for the given type.

-All three types support setting the URL for Cerberus using the `CERBERUS_URL` environment variable, which will always override anything passed to the `New*Auth` methods.

 #### STS
 STS authentication expects a Cerberus URL and an AWS region in order to authenticate.